Quadtree/LD54/plans/ideas.md

 # TODO
 - Restarting levels
-- Restarting levels on defeat
 - Font, final button graphics
+- Show "cards" indicating which spells are available
 - Title screen
 - Prevent AI from doubling up their spells
 - Sound
 - Music

 # Done
+- Restarting levels on defeat
 - Final graphics for runes
 - Advancing from one level to the next